 “Every company has big data in its future, and every company will eventually be in the data business.” – Thomas H Davenport, International Institute for Analytics

-Master Data Management can unleash real cost savings and operational returns, but IT directors often struggle to make a business case for it that resonates with the C-suite and encourages buy-in from key decision makers.
+Master Data Management can unleash real cost savings and operational returns.
+Yet, IT directors often struggle to make a business case that resonates with the C-suite and encourages buy-in from key decision-makers.
 The truth is, IT cannot drive MDM implementation alone.
 A healthy and robust MDM program hinges on company-wide adoption and participation, so it is a project for everyone who has a vested interest in an organization’s success.

 How to Get C-Suite Buy-In for your MDM Project

-For long-term success with your MDM initiative, you not only need funding upfront, but also on-going support from your organizations’ decision makers.
-To win this support, you must first convincingly demonstrate the business benefits of master data, and how you plan to achieve them.
-Here are 5 steps to obtaining buy-in for your master data management project:
+For long-term success with your MDM initiative, you not only need funding upfront but also on-going support from your organizations’ decision-makers.
+To win this support, you must first convincingly demonstrate the business benefits of master data and how you plan to achieve them.
+Here are five steps to obtaining buy-in for your master data management project:

 Organizations today have data living in many places—on-premises, in the cloud, on company devices and phones—and it all needs to be managed in a coherent, strategic way.
 Doing so enables you to reduce risk, develop new leads, solidify relationships, improve productivity, and lower your costs.
-As the drivers of MDM implementation, modern IT teams now find themselves in a position to positively impact business decisions by leveraging data that provides meaningful insights.
-Master Data Management is certainly an IT project, but it is also something the entire organization needs to buy into for it to work successfully.
+As drivers of MDM implementation, modern IT teams now find themselves positively affecting business decisions by leveraging data that provides meaningful insights.
+Master Data Management is undoubtedly an IT project, but it is also something the entire organization needs to buy into to work successfully.